Sunday, 21 May 2023

 But for us at least the result is a striking tension between the clear Foucauldian resonances of those words with which Said defines what he calls “the basic question for the intellectual: how does one speak the truth?
 What truth?
 For whom and where?”),

 Said's own life supplies the answer.
 Since he was Palestinian, he was a credible spokesperson for the Palestinian cause.
 I believe he first got involved in this after Sirhan Sirhan killed Bobby Kennedy and an American magazine asked him to write an essay explaining the assassin's motivation.
-Since Said's English style was quite good- he was after all a Professor of Literature- he needed to write in an elegant and erudite manner pushing forward facts favorable to his cause.
+Since Said's English style was quite good- he was a Professor of Literature at a time when it was not uncommon of such people to have actually read a book or two- he needed to write in an elegant and erudite manner pushing forward facts favorable to his cause.

 Foucault was merely mad and his brief attempt to pose as a Maoist came to nothing.
 What is alarming about his oeuvre is the ignorance he displays even of school-boy French history.